Heroin Detox Centers

 - Strong heroin cravings

-Withdrawal symptoms typically peak within 1-3 days, but this time frame will vary depending on your situation.
+The duration of heroin withdrawal varies and withdrawal symptoms typically peak within 1-3 days, but this time frame will vary depending on your situation.
 Severe physical symptoms can be eased with medication administered by our clinical staff to ensure heroin detox is as safe and comfortable as possible.

 What Happens During Heroin Detox?